kosooyoul/kosooyoul/README.md

 ## Hi there 👋
-I am backend developer who love javascript and typescript.
+I am backend developer, and I love javascript and typescript so much.

 <p align="right">